-We held analyst briefing sessions to announce our FY 2018 quarterly results in July and October 2018, and in January and April 2019.
-In addition to briefings on our current management situation by the President, we also provided a progress report and description of the business topics in our mid-term management plan SZ-20 Phase III, which began in FY 2017, at the second quarter financial report and annual financial results briefing session.
-We have also deepened understanding of our company through technical seminars and giving worksite tours.
+We held analyst briefing sessions to announce our FY 2017 quarterly results in July and October 2017, and in January and April 2018.
+In addition to briefings on our current management situation by the President, we also reviewed the initiatives of our mid-term management plan SZ-20 Phase II in our second quarter financial report, and provided an overview of our new mid-term management plan SZ-20 Phase III, which began in FY 2017, at the annual financial results briefing session.
+We have also deepened understanding of our company through technical seminars and giving plant tours.

 To individual investors, we strive to provide up-to-date information on our business.
-For example, we publish online content for individual investors on our corporate website, and participated in a briefing session held for individual investors in March 2019.
+For example, we publish online content for individual investors on our corporate website, and participated in a briefing session held for individual investors in February.